-Petitions for habeas corpus and motions filed pursuant to 28 U.S.C. § 2255 must use or substantially follow this district's forms, which are available on the court's website.
+Motions filed pursuant to 28 U.S.C. § 2255 must use or substantially follow this district's form, which is available on the court's website.
 Upon request, the clerk shall provide blank copies of forms prescribed by this court for petitions for writs of habeas corpus and motions filed pursuant to 28 U.S.C. § 2255.
-The party in custody shall provide all information required by the form.
-Proceedings under 28 U.S.C. § 2254 or § 2255 are subject to the Rules Governing Section 2254 or 2255 Cases, respectively, which can be found on the United States Court's website.
-Pursuant to those rules, the time for filing answers and replies, if any, shall be as directed by order of the Court.
-Petitions for habeas corpus and motions filed pursuant to 28 U.S.C. § 2255 are not subject LCR 7(d) and (e) unless directed by the court.
+The petitioner shall provide all information required by the form.